 Most of the time, people will click “Advanced” and continue.
 If that happens, and a hacker is intercepting your packets, then all the passwords, usernames, photos, and everything you are sending over that network is visible cleartext.

-Log into your blog and your password is visible.
+Log into your blog, and your password will be visible.
 Log into another site with the same password as your blog, and there’s software that will find recycled passwords for hackers too.